Meath Intermediate Football Championship

 Meath Intermediate Football Championship is an annual Gaelic Athletic Association second-tier competition between Gaelic football clubs organised by Meath GAA.
 The winning club is promoted to the Meath Senior Football Championship.
-In the 2021 final, Trim defeated Oldcastle.
+In the 2025 final, Kilbride defeated Castletown to win their second Intermediate championship and become a senior club for the first time since 1978.
 Each year, the final takes place in Pairc Tailteann, Navan.
 The winning club competes in the Leinster Intermediate Club Football Championship.

-The current (2021) champions are Trim.
+The current (2025) champions are Kilbride.

 Qualification for subsequent competitions

 Meath Intermediate Club Football Championship

 The Meath IFC winner qualifies for the Leinster Intermediate Club Football Championship.
 It is the only team from County Meath to qualify for this competition.
 The Meath IFC winner may enter the Leinster Intermediate Club Football Championship at either the preliminary round or the quarter-final stage.

 Meath IFC winning clubs won consecutive Leinster titles in the 2010s: Ratoath doing so in 2015 and St Colmcille's doing so in 2016, the latter with a stoppage time fee to secure a one-point win.